Dorky-Robot/Habiscript/README.md

 console.log(nestmlArray);
 ```

-### Convert NestML to HTML

-To convert a NestML array back to an HTML element, use the `nestmlToHtml` function:
+Convert a NestML array back to an HTML element:

 ```javascript
 import { nestmlToHtml } from "nestml";